dongliang09/Link-us/developmentLog.md

 * I like the filtering based on user_id to get related educaitons and skills
 * for adding skill, adding suggestion would be cool.
-* To implement that, perhaps have a general pools of skills, filter out the ones user didn't have.
+* To implement that, have a general pools of skills, filter out the ones user didn't have.
 When they click on it, it autofills the input box.

+## easter eggs!
+* I think it would be fun to set up a easter egg hunt on the website